saad-121/blockchain-developer-bootcamp-final-project/README.md

 ## Where the frontend project can be accessed

 ## How to populate the .env locally with your own information.
+Fill out the keys and addresses in the ".env.example" file and rename the file to ".env"
 ## Smart Contract Unit Tests
+Go to the root directory of this project and run 'truffle test' on the terminal.
 Note: For smart contract unit tests, local testnet should be running on port: 7545.